 VOTE because you want gun safety laws that protect all of us.

 VOTE… because our Democracy depends upon it!

 The rules are made by those who show up.
 If you don’t register and vote, the rules for your and your family’s future will be made by others.
 You want to protect the environment.
 You want a fair minimum wage and equal pay for equal work.
 You want affordable student loans.
+You want a fair tax code.
 Register and vote so you can say so.
 And vote for Democrats.

-A Democrat who doesn’t vote is voting for the other side.
+A Democrat who doesn’t vote is casting half a vote for the other side.
 Anyone who doesn’t vote has given up complaining rights.

-Pennsylvania has about a million more Democrats than Republicans.
-But Democrats have less thanhalf as many seats in Congress as Republicans.
+Pennsylvania has almost a million more Democrats than Republicans.
+But Democrats have less than half as many seats in Congress as Republicans.
 Why?
 Gerrymandering and voter turnout.
 The party that controls Harrisburg controls the redistricting process after the census every ten years.
 The latest redistricting was blatantly discriminatory.
 The only way to fix it is for Democrats to vote.

 Voting Down the Ballot